 Veterinary chiropractic focuses on the relationship between your pet’s spine and nervous system.
 When spinal joints become misaligned or restricted in movement, they can create pain, muscle tension, and nerve interference.
 This can affect not only your pet’s mobility but also their overall health and well-being.

 During a chiropractic session, our trained veterinarian uses gentle, precise adjustments utilizing orthopedic manipulation and neuromyofascial release to restore proper joint motion and alignment.
 These adjustments help reduce pain, improve flexibility, and enhance your pet’s natural healing processes.
 The treatment is generally safe and well-tolerated by most pets, regardless of their age or medical condition.
+Regular veterinary chiropractic care helps maintain optimal spinal alignment and supports your pet’s nervous system function, which controls every cell, tissue, and organ in their body.

 What to Expect During Treatment

 The actual adjustment involves applying gentle yet controlled pressure to areas around specific joints to restore normal movement.
 These gentle movements are created with the tips of our fingers, palm of our hand or an activator tool.
 Most pets find the treatment relaxing, and many show immediate improvement in their comfort level and mobility.
 The number of sessions needed varies depending on your pet’s condition and response to treatment.
+Our veterinarians take the time to explain each step of the process and answer any questions you may have during your consultation.
+Scheduling an appointment allows us to assess your pet thoroughly and develop the most effective treatment approach.

 Conditions That May Benefit From Chiropractic Care